bitcoin-abe/bitcoin-abe/README-MYSQL.txt

 Run the Bitcoin client to ensure that your copy of the block chain is up to date.

-Install Python 2.7 and its Crypto modules.
+Install Python 2.7 and pycrypto.
 The Debian/Ubuntu packages are python2.7 and python-crypto.

 Install MySQL 5.x server and MySQL-Python.
 On Debian/Ubuntu: mysql-server-5.1 and python-mysqldb.